 There are several ways to solve the VRP, including the “branch and cut” method, and a long list of what’s known as “exact methods.”
 But one of the more popular (and easiest) algorithms for solving the VRP is the Clark and Wright savings algorithm.

 Its formulation is about as simple as a VRP solution gets: You have D (your central depot, or where your vehicles start and need to return throughout the day) and then you have N (nodes, or stops).
-You’ll list all the stops you have to make and then calculate the time it takes to make each stop individually, as if going back from the depot to the location.
+You’ll list all the stops you have to make and then calculate the time it takes to make each stop individually as if going back from the depot to the location.

 Once you have those travel times, you can start grouping stops together to figure out which grouping gives you the most time saved.
-After that, you go down the list until you can prioritize groupings based on time saved.
+After that, you go down the list until you can prioritize groupings based on the time saved.

 In practice, the formula will look something like this:

 But the problem with all of this — the different methodologies, algorithms, and formulations — is that it’s overkill for small to midsize businesses who have delivery drivers or courier companies that are focusing on last-mile delivery operations.

 Reason#1: Manually Solving Your VRP is Incredibly Complicated

 When you’re solving your delivery service’s vehicle routing problem, there are several factors you need to consider.

 Let’s take the most straightforward type of delivery service — a single driver service that delivers products from a local business to residential customers within business hours.
 The more deliveries you can make in a day, the more profitable your business is because you’re spending fewer resources — such as time and fuel — on each delivery.